aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/paginatedsaveoptions/_index.md

 ```

-the sheets to render.
+Gets the sheets to render.
 Default is all visible sheets in the workbook: \{@link com.aspose.cells.SheetSet.getVisible()\}.

 ```
 Workbook workbook = new Workbook("Book1.xlsx");